 - The applicant must pay all associated bank charges.

-- Photocopies of the pieces are not required unless specifically requested.
+- Photocopies of the pieces are not required unless requested.

 - It is the sole responsibility of the applicant to ensure that the programme and timings strictly follow the Rules.

-- Incomplete or incorrectly filled applications may not be accepted or incur extra administration fee.
+- Incomplete or incorrectly filled applications cannot be accepted.

-- Contestants will play in the alphabetical order of their surnames, starting from a letter, drawn by a member of the Advisory Board after 2 October 2017.
+- Contestants will play in the alphabetical order of their surnames, starting from a letter, drawn by a member of the Advisory Board after 1 October 2018.
 The Debut category will play in the order of their age, starting from the youngest.
-In the Final the order of playing will remain unchanged.
+In the Final the order of playing will remain the same.

 - The Jury may stop a performance at any time.

-- Missing a scheduled performance may result in disqualification unless the contestant has made all reasonable effort to be on stage on time.
+- Missing a scheduled performance may result in disqualification.

 - Formal concert dress and footwear is required for all performances.

 - Certificates and awards may only be received during the awards ceremony.
 Non-participation in the concert, if invited, will result in the cancellation of the award.
 Cheques will remain valid, and must be cashed, within three months of the date of issue.
-Information for electronic transfers must be provided by 4 December 2017 the latest.
+Information for electronic transfers must be provided as soon as possible and by 3 December 2018 the latest.

 - The Jury shall assess contestants’ pianistic and interpretative skills and diversity and the artistic impact of the performance.

-- No information about the contestants, except their names and age, will be disclosed to the Jury until the voting is complete and places have been awarded.
+- The Jury will have no information about the contestants, except their name and age, until the voting is complete and places have been awarded.

 - The Jury may not award any of the prizes, award prizes ex aequo or alter them to reflect appropriately the level of performances.